iamfitz7/Cybersecurity_Portfolio/README.md

 Welcome to my cybersecurity portfolio!

-This repository documents hands-on cybersecurity work across **network security, endpoint security, identity and access management, incident response, detection engineering, cloud security, security automation, Linux administration, infrastructure security, and technical risk/control validation**.
+This repository documents my hands-on cybersecurity work across **network security, endpoint security, identity and access management, incident response, detection engineering, cloud security, security automation, Linux administration, infrastructure security, and technical risk/control validation**.

-The purpose of this portfolio is not simply to show which tools I have used.
+The purpose of my portfolio is not simply to show which tools I have used.
 Each project is designed to demonstrate how I approach technical security work through **implementation, investigation, validation, troubleshooting, evidence collection, decision-making, remediation, and documentation**.

 My general workflow is: